dianamoreira/thefuck/ArchSW-docs/REPORT.md

 - **Sara Pereira**
 - **Vanessa Silva**

-with the exception of Section X. This section, and all the work behind it, was entirely developed by Miguel Ferreira.
+with the exception of the Makefile Rule code which was implemented by Miguel Ferreira.